 The beautiful community of Tompkins, named after its early settlers, lies on the banks of the Little Codroy River.
 Home of Minnie White, the First Lady of The Accordion! (is now making beautiful music with the Angels).
+Minnie's former family home has been restored by her son Russell & his wife, Helen.
+They have opened it as a beautiful Museum of Heritage & Culture called My Dear Minnie.
+It is located 1 km off the TCH on Route 407.
+The Museum pays tribute to Minnie's musical legacy & features themed rooms displaying treasures from the past.
+Hours of operation are July & August 10-4pm daily (June & September by appointment only).
+For more information call 709-955-2571.
 The old railway bed which is now part of the Trans Canada Trailways, can still be seen in both St. Andrews and Tompkins.
 Hynes Chicken Villa is a great stop for a hungry traveler.
 Paulines Chicken is THE BEST!
-"Treat yourself to one of Pauline's delicious Hynes Burger Specials" - to place an order phone 709-955-3313 (closed on
+"Treat yourself to one of Pauline's delicious Hynes Burger Specials" - to place an order phone 709-955-3313 (closed on Mondays).

-Mondays).
 About one kilometer East on the TCH from Route 407 exit, you will find the entrance to the Starlite Hiking Trail. (see more info on Page 9)

-Then back to Dovles named from early settlers by the name of Doyle.
-Be sure to see our storyboard sigh down at the entrance to our walking trail that tells the story of the Doyle Family & our connection.
-This is the community where The Grand Codrov RV/Tent Camping Park is located, for some history on the Doyle family, inquire with the Park staff & we will be happy to fill you in on the family connection.
-This is also the area of the Valley where the Doyle's Train Station once serviced the complete Codrov Valley.
+Then back to Doyles named from early settlers by the name of Doyle.
+This is the community where The Grand Codroy RV/Tent Camping Park is located, for some history on the Doyle family, inquire with the Park staff & we will be happy to fill you in on the family connection.
+This is also the area of the Valley where the Dovle's Train Station once serviced the complete Codroy Valley.
 LaRick Home Hardware (is walking distance from the park) RV & camping supplies, propane (can just fill containers) & bottled water along with the usual.
+Say Hi to Ryan, 3rd Generation in business!
 Canada Post - drop your Newfoundland postcards off here.
-Mountainside General Store also a Liquor Store & ESSO Gas station with Diesel Fuel, souvenirs & soft serve ice cream.
+Mountainside General Store also a Liquor Store & ESSO Gas station with Diesel

+Fuel, souvenirs & soft serve ice cream.
+Check out their large selection of clothing!
 This location has been a very well known "gas & conveniences" stop since the early 1950's when it was owned and operated by Wallace J. Gale.
-Valley Pharmacy Medical Clinic, be sure to pick up your weekly Gulf News.
-Check out their large selection of Newfoundland & Labrador Books.
-While in the area take advantage of the Codroy Valley Waste Management & Recycling Depot.
-The Credit Union can take care of all your Banking needs - they now have an ATM Machine for your
+Valley Pharmasave/M&M's/Robins Donuts be sure to pick up your weekly Wreckhouse News .
+Check out their selection of Newfoundland & Labrador Books & they now carry a large selection of footwear!
+In this building as well you will find the Western Health Medical Clinic - 709-955-2443

+The Credit Union can take care of all your Banking needs - they have an ATM Machine for your convenience.

 Now you are back at our Campground just in time to enjoy our magnificent sunset while you roast a few marshmallows over your campfire!
 And tomorrow you can visit South Branch & Coal Brook by going East on the TCH/Route1 - After traveling about 23km you will arrive at the exit that will take you around the scenic loop through the community of South Branch.
-Inquire to see if there is any entertainment going on in the Community Hall.
+If you are in this area on Sunday Afternoon you should take in the entertainment at the South Branch Social Club 3-6pm, \$5.
+Cover charge, enjoy the music of local live bands all Sunday's except June 5th & July 31st.
+Make sure to have your dancing shoes on!!
 The community of Coal Brook is where the only coal mine ever existed in this area.
 However, they are no longer in operation.